npm/policies/disputes.md

 to publish a package, register a user name or an organization name simply for the purposes of reserving it for future use.
-If a package matches our criteria for squatting we will transfer it to another user who asks for it.
+If a package matches our criteria for squatting we will transfer it to another user who asks for it; this is immediate and does not follow the 4-week process outlined for normal transfer requests above.

 We do not pro-actively scan the registry for squatted packages, so the fact that a name is in use does not mean we consider it valid.